ViniciusSilveiraCampos/botanica-api/README.md

 5. `Hospedagem:` [Fly.io](http://Fly.io)

 **AVISO ⚠️**
-> Essa API ainda não passou pelo processo de Docker e da hospedagem.
+> This API has not yet gone through the Docker and hosting process.
 # Licença

-Este repositório está licenciado sob a [MIT License](./LICENSE).
+This repository is licensed under the [MIT License](./LICENSE).

 ---